-On a May morning in 1836, at a stockade called Parker’s Fort near the Navasota River in Texas, a nine-year-old girl was taken captive by a Comanche raiding party.
+On a May morning in 1836, at a stockade called Parker’s Fort near the Navasota River in Texas, some ninety miles south of present-day Dallas, a nine-year-old girl was taken captive by a Comanche raiding party.
 At the beginning of March 1955, a famous director at a crisis point in his career began shooting a movie distantly derived from that earlier event.
 From these separate stories—the abduction of Cynthia Ann Parker and its long aftermath, and the making of John Ford’s The Searchers, and its own cultural aftermath as a belatedly acknowledged masterpiece—the veteran journalist Glenn Frankel has constructed a powerfully suggestive book.

 This article is available to subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print subscription (20 issues per year) and also receive online access to all articles published within the last five years.